 What other breeds of cats do you think would make great therapy pets?

-As a postscript to this story, a member of our Facebook community, Suzanne MacDougall, shared this picture of her Ragdoll cat, Coco.
+A member of our Facebook community, Suzanne MacDougall, shared this picture of her Ragdoll cat, Coco.
 Coco is a certified therapy cat that has been visiting hospice patients for 7 years!